-In general; however, these characters often personify the types of people who arrived in and lived at the camp during its early years when Deadwood was, in fact, a violent, wild, and bawdy town.
+In general, however, these characters often personify the types of people who arrived in and lived at the camp during its early years when Deadwood was, in fact, a violent, wild, and bawdy town.

-Silas Adams – Played by Titus Welliver, Silas Adams is one Al Swearengen’s henchmen in the HBO Deadwood series.
+Silas Adams – Played by Titus Welliver, Silas Adams is one of Al Swearengen’s henchmen in the HBO Deadwood series.
 Though Swearengen did employ several “ugly” characters to work for him during his days at the Gem Theatre, there is no record of a Silas Adams in Deadwood’s early history.

 Whitney Ellsworth – Played by Jim Beaver, there is no known man in Deadwood’s real history by this name.
 However, Ellsworth is typical of many men in the camp who spent most of their time prospecting in the various camps of the west.

-Sophia Metz – On April 24, 1876 there was a Metz Massacre that was attributed to Indians, but was most likely led by a white man.
+Sophia Metz – On April 24, 1876, there was a Metz Massacre that was attributed to Indians but was most likely led by a white man.
 Charles Metz was a baker in Custer, South Dakota, but when the strike was made at Deadwood, most of Custer’s residents moved to the new gold rush.
 Metz decided to go to Laramie, Wyoming.
 Loading up with his wife and a colored maid, Metz hired a teamster named Simpson to lead them.
 All four were found murdered, their bodies horribly mutilated about 12 miles south of Custer the next morning.
 There were no children in the Metz party.

-Francis Wolcott – Though George Hearst and other investors would eventually buy the Homestake Mine in 1877, there is no evidence that a man named Francis Wolcott ever existed in Deadwood.
-Though there was a man named Major Francis “Frank” Wolcott who led the Regulators during the Johnson County War in Wyoming in April, 1892, it is very unlikely that the two were one in the same.
-Hearst did, however, send agents to Deadwood to investigate the claims prior to his arrival, one of which was a man named L.D.
+Francis Wolcott – Though George Hearst and other investors would eventually buy the Homestake Mine in 1877; there is no evidence that a man named Francis Wolcott ever existed in Deadwood.
+Though there was a man named Major Francis “Frank” Wolcott who led the Regulators during the Johnson County War in Wyoming in April 1892, it is very unlikely that the two were one and the same.
+Hearst did, however, send agents to Deadwood to investigate the claims before his arrival, one of which was a man named L.D.
 Kellogg, an experienced practical miner.
 After a brief investigation, Kellogg optioned the Homestake and Golden Star Claims for $70,000.
 George Hearst and his partners incorporated their holdings as The Homestake Mining Company in California on November 5, 1877.
 P.S.
 I assume everyone noticed that the actor who plays Wolcott, Garret Dillahunt, is the same man that played that dastardly Jack McCall?

-Mr. Wu and Other Chinese Characters – Though Wu is representative of Tong leaders in the camp, there is no record for anyone by that name in actual Deadwood history in the 1870’s.
+Mr. Wu and Other Chinese Characters – Though Wu is representative of Tong leaders in the camp, there is no record for anyone by that name in actual Deadwood history in the 1870s.
 That being said, Wu is representative of the many Chinese people who formed a large community in Deadwood during its early days, including two men who owned gambling and opium dens named Quong Lee and Wing Tsue.
-Though the series shows a Chinese City within the city in 1876, the bulk of the Chinese didn’t arrive in Deadwood until the early 1880’s and there are no mentions of the Chinese in Deadwood newspapers during 1876.
+Though the series shows a Chinese City within the city in 1876, the bulk of the Chinese didn’t arrive in Deadwood until the early 1880s, and there are no mentions of the Chinese in Deadwood newspapers during 1876.
 In fact, when 50 Chinese men showed up in 1877, the white miners were in an uproar.
 As to the Chinese opium sales to the white settlers, this is true.
-There were a number of opium dens in the camp by 1880 and though an effort was made to get them to leave, they were running very prosperously by 1883.
+There were several opium dens in the camp by 1880, and though an effort was made to get them to leave, they were running very prosperously by 1883.

-The original intention of the series was to use period slang and swear words; however, according to David Milch, the series’ creator, the results sounded downright comical.
+The original intention of the series was to use period slang and swear words; however, according to David Milch, the series creator, the results sounded downright comical.
 Utilizing current profanity, the words have a much greater impact on modern audiences, sending the message of how lawless and “barbaric” the camp was during its early days.